 University staff is important

-Many universities have implemented programmes related to substance use among students.
+Nearly all universities have implemented programmes related to substance use among students.
 KUPLA supports university staff doing work related to well-being and guidance in developing and implementing the substance abuse programme for students.
+In addition to this, KUPLA offers training for university staff on how to talk about substances and mental well-being with students.
 According to a survey from Preventiimi in 2017, young adults aged 18–29 want more discussion about substance use and considered educational institutions to be the best places to discuss these topics.